Neural Network Cognitive Engine for Autonomous and Distributed Underlay Dynamic Spectrum Access: Autonomous and Distributed Underlay DSA for Cognitive Radio Networks

-In the proposed underlay DSA technique, a cognitive engine at each SN transmitter learns the functional model of the interaction between the secondary and primary networks.
-Often, analytical models have been used to characterize the performance of the secondary network.
+Often, analytical models have been used to characterize the performance of the SN.
 For example, in \cite{b13} the BER performance of different modulation orders have been characterized using analytical models.
-However, there are a number of shortcomings associated with resorting to analytical models, the major one being that every time a new component is added to the system, a new analytical model needs to be derived off-line and loaded into the system, while a CR is expected to be configurable and generalizable for unknown combinations of the input.
-Black-box modeling is an alternative approach to analytical models which consider analyzing the relation between input and output of a system and aims at building a predictor to estimate output values for unforeseen inputs and variations of the system configurations.
+However, as shown in section \ref{MathAnalsis}, our derived analytical model requires from SUs knowledge of many variables which necessitate the use of control channels between two networks (which violates our main assumption of having fully autonomous setup).
+Black-box modeling is an alternative approach to analytical models which considers analyzing the relation between input and output of a system and aims at building a predictor to estimate output values for unforeseen inputs and variations of the system configurations.
 In this work we will follow a black-box modeling approach.

+Neural Networks (NNs) have become increasingly popular as general purpose function approximators and, specifically, for dynamic system modeling \cite{b14}.
+Neural networks have been successfully applied to a number of black-box modeling and time series prediction tasks.
+Due to the inherent capability of neural networks in modeling nonlinear systems and their higher robustness to noise, they frequently outperform standard linear techniques when the time series are noisy and the dynamical system that generated the time series is nonlinear \cite{box2015time}.
+There is a growing number of works that have applied neural networks for various communication tasks such as channel decoding, estimating the features of the user channels and predicting the anomalies for wireless sensor networks \cite{lyu2017performance,navabi2018predicting,anomali2018predicting}.
+For CRs, the feed forward neural network has been used in predicting the spectrum occupancy status \cite{b9} and designing a medium access control (MAC) protocol \cite{yu2018deep}.